T. K. S. Natarajan: Early life

 When Natarajan was a boy in TKS drama troupe known as TKS, he acted in many plays in TKS drama troupe.
 Later, Natarajan was called TKS Natarajan.

 Film career

 T. K. S. Natarajan debuted as a film actor in the 1954 film Ratha Paasam.
 Since then, he has acted in more than 500 films such as Nadodi, Then Kinnam, Needhikku Thalaivanangu, Aadu Puli Attam, Mangala Vaathiyam, Ponnagaram, Pagadai Panirendu, Udaya Geetham.

 Singing career

 'Ennadi Muniyamma Un Kannula Mai' sung by TKS Natarajan in the music of Shankar–Ganesh in the film 'Vanga Mappillai Vanga popularized him throughout Tamil Nadu.
 He had sung the song 'Ennadi Muniyamma' in the movie 'Vathiyar' starring actor Arjun.
-Its the remake of a song, the original version of which was also sung by TKS Natarajan in 1984.
+Its the remake of a song, the original version "Nee Munnala" from Vaanga Mappillai Vaanga of which was also sung by TKS Natarajan in 1984.

 Death

-He died at his home in Saidapet, Chennai, at 6:30 am on 5 May 2021 at the age of 87.
+Natarajan died at his home in Saidapet, Chennai, at 6:30 am on 5 May 2021 at the age of 87.